ThushanLJ/ThushanLJ/README.md

-- 👋 Hi, I’m Thushan Lakshitha.
+- 👋 Hi, I am Thushan Lakshitha.
-- 👀 I’m a Senior Software Engineer (Full Stack).
+- 👀 Senior Software Engineer (Full Stack).
-- 🌱 I’m a Graduate of University of Moratuwa, Sri Lanka.
+- 🌱 Graduate of University of Moratuwa, Sri Lanka.

 <!---
 ThushanLJ/ThushanLJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.